• Discounts and special offers

 What's the Social Security Fairness Act?

-The Social Security Fairness Act makes it possible for those who opted out of Social Security at some point during their career to receive more retirement benefits.
-It does this in two ways.
+The Social Security Fairness Act has made it possible for those who opted out of Social Security at some point during their career to receive more retirement benefits.
+It did this in two ways.

-First, it gets rid of the Windfall Elimination Provision, which could reduce benefits for workers who get pension or disability benefits from an employer that doesn't collect Social Security taxes — such as public service employees.
-The act also eliminates the Government Pension Offset, which could reduce spousal benefits if you get retirement or disability income from government-based work that doesn't require you to pay Social Security taxes.
+First, it got rid of the Windfall Elimination Provision, which could reduce benefits for workers who get pension or disability benefits from an employer that doesn't collect Social Security taxes — such as public service employees.
+The act also eliminated the Government Pension Offset, which could reduce spousal benefits if you got retirement or disability income from government-based work that doesn't require you to pay Social Security taxes.

 Smith explained that around 4% of employees contribute to non-covered pensions instead of Social Security.
 Some of these workers also at one point had jobs that did pay into the system or are married to people who do pay Social Security taxes.
 Under the new rule changes, these workers could receive "overly generous" benefit checks, Smith claims, partly funded by those who regularly paid into Social Security.